Q1. Where is the Lingaraj Temple located in Bhubaneswar?

 Q15.
 How can you reach the Lingaraj Temple?

-Mobile phones and cameras are not allowed inside.
-Visitors should dress modestly and follow temple decorum.
+No, Mobile phones, Electronic gadget and cameras are not allowed inside.

 Q17.
-What festivals are celebrated at the Lingaraj Temple?
+Which festivals are celebrated at the Lingaraj Temple?

 No, entry to the Lingaraj Temple is completely free.